erman999/PHP-Smart-Image-Resizer/README.md

 ## Errors

 Function returns true if everything is alright.
-When an error occurs it return a string value to tell what is wrong.
+When an error occur it returns a string to tell what is wrong.
 See examples below.

 ```php
 smart_image_resizer('fruits', 'fruits2.jpg', 500, 100);